Join me on Twitter

 I agree on the problem of inaccessible ramps and the locations of disabled parking.
 Often the spots are way away from the building, and I have stopped, sighed, and driven off more than once.
 Sadly, many times this happens at doctors’ offices.

-4. Avatar Keitumetse Makola says:
+4. Keitumetse Makola says:

 Good morning, I am a patient currently.
 I fell on the 26 August and my right leg is broken.
 I went for operation and the Ortho put the pins on my leg.
 Struggling to walk though.
 I am on crutches.
 Do I say I am a disabled person?